HoaxShark/BattleBarn/README.md

 The games last for a short amount of time letting you pick up and play during group gatherings really easily.
 With a focus on power ups debilitating your enemies you get plenty of opportunities to annoy your friends!

-Created by Gloomy Baracuda Studios a freshly formed group of 1st year students studying at Falmouth University.
+Created by Gloomy Barracuda Studios a freshly formed group of 1st year students studying at Falmouth University.

 ### Video and Instructions